KIrynaW/coast-keepers-project/README.md

 - #### **Features Found on All Pages:**
   - Navigation:
      - The navigation bar is the same across all four pages.
-     - It is fixed and has a litte gap at the top where the contents of the page can be seen when scrolling
+     - It is fixed and has a small gap at the top where the contents of the page can be seen when scrolling
      - It consists of a Logo on the left and four menu items that direct users to website pages.

         ![Header with Logo and Navigation](docs/readme-images/header.jpg)